 The types of injuries that can result when a vehicle hits a pedestrian can obviously be devastating.
 These are just a few of the more common ones that occur.

-- Soft tissue injuries – These include sprains, muscle tears, lacerations and others.
+• Soft tissue injuries – These include sprains, muscle tears, lacerations, and others.
 Even though this is on the lower scale of the injuries that can happen in a pedestrian accident, they can still lead to years of severe pain, as well as permanent disfigurement.

-- Traumatic brain injuries – A traumatic brain injury, or TBI, is a type of head injury that can result in years of debilitation.
-Research indicates that pedestrians hit by a vehicle have a 90% chance of suffering at least a moderate head injury, and an 18% percent chance of a severe TBI.
-Symptoms can last for a lifetime, and include loss of coordination, severe headaches, difficulty concentrating and/or speaking, dizziness and many others.
+• Traumatic brain injuries – A traumatic brain injury, or TBI, is a type of head injury that can result in years of debilitation.
+Research indicates that pedestrians hit by a vehicle have a 90% chance of suffering at least a moderate head injury and an 18% percent chance of a severe TBI.
+Symptoms can last for a lifetime and include loss of coordination, severe headaches, difficulty concentrating and/or speaking, dizziness, and many others.

-Where Do Most Accidents Occur in Florida?
+Where Do Most Pedestrian Accidents Occur in Florida?

-- Deltona-Daytona Beach-Ormond Beach: No. 5
+• Deltona-Daytona Beach-Ormond Beach: No. 1

-- Tampa-St. Petersburg-Clearwater: No 8
+• Tampa-St. Petersburg-Clearwater: No 2

-- Jacksonville: No. 10
+• Jacksonville: No. 3

-When Do Most Accidents Occur?
+When Do Most Florida Pedestrian Accidents Occur?

 One of the most important factors that determine how pedestrian accidents occur is the time of day.
-Fatalities will typically occur at night on local roads that are away from city lights, because motorists simply can’t see someone trying to cross the street.
+Fatalities will typically occur at night on local roads that are away from city lights because motorists simply can’t see someone trying to cross the street.

-Researchers at Arizona State University found a distinct difference between the times of day that injuries in pedestrian accidents occur, and the times of day where these accidents are more likely to result in a fatality.
+Researchers at Arizona State University found a distinct difference between the times of day that injuries in pedestrian accidents occur, and the times of day when these accidents are more likely to result in a fatality.
 According to the researchers, most injuries take place between 6 a.m. and 6 p.m.
 The hours between 3-6 p.m. are the peak times for injuries.

 The researchers surmised that most accidents take place between 3-6 p.m. because this is typically the time of day when there’s the most traffic, as people are coming home from work.
 There are several factors that could explain why most pedestrian fatalities happen at night.
 These include pedestrians and drivers who are drunk, as well as poor visibility.